OpenLiberty/cloud-hosted-guides/restful-services-interfaces/README.md

 ### What you’ll learn

+You will learn how to Consume RESTful services with template interfaces files by.

 You will learn how to build a MicroProfile Rest Client to access remote RESTful services.
 You will create a template interface that maps to the remote service that you want to call.
 MicroProfile Rest Client automatically generates a client instance based on what is defined and annotated in the template interface.
 Thus, you don’t have to worry about all of the boilerplate code, such as setting up a client class, connecting to the remote server, or invoking the correct URI with the correct parameters.

 The application that you will be working with is an **inventory** service, which fetches and stores the system property information for different hosts.
 Whenever a request is made to retrieve the system properties of a particular host, the **inventory** service will create a client to invoke the **system** service on that host.
 The **system** service simulates a remote service in the application.